Appdynamics/ehcache-monitoring-extension/README.md

 Ehcache Monitoring Extension
 ============================

-This eXtension works only with the Java agent.
+This eXtension works only with the standalone machine agent.

 ## Use Case